pusher/pusher-js/README.md

 Defines how the authentication endpoint, defined using authEndpoint, will be called.
 There are two options available: `ajax` and `jsonp`.

-**ajax** - The **default** option where an `XMLHttpRequest` object will be used to make a request.
+* `ajax` - The **default** option where an `XMLHttpRequest` object will be used to make a request.
 The parameters will be passed as `POST` parameters.

-**jsonp** - The authentication endpoint will be called by a `<script>` tag being dynamically created pointing to the endpoint defined by `authEndpoint`.
+* `jsonp` - The authentication endpoint will be called by a `<script>` tag being dynamically created pointing to the endpoint defined by `authEndpoint`.
 This can be used when the authentication endpoint is on a different domain to the web application.
 The endpoint will therefore be requested as a `GET` and parameters passed in the query string.

--
--For more information see the [Channel authentication transport section of our authenticating users docs](http://pusher.com/docs/authenticating_users#authTransport).
+For more information see the [Channel authentication transport section of our authenticating users docs](http://pusher.com/docs/authenticating_users#authTransport).

 #### `auth` (Hash)